-The articles of association regulate the internal workings of a company and must be complied with at all times.
-This governing document is not, however, set in stone.
-It is entirely possible, and indeed commonplace, to amend a company’s articles of association at some point after incorporation to reflect the evolving needs of the business.
+The articles of association regulates the internal workings of a company and must be complied with at all times.
+However, this governing document is not set in stone.
+To reflect the changing needs of a business, it is possible to amend a company’s articles of association at any point after incorporation.

-Whether you wish to change certain wording, add or remove specific provisions, or replace your existing articles of association with an entirely new set of bespoke articles, you will need to obtain shareholder approval and notify Companies House of the changes that have been made.
+Whether you want to change certain wording, add or remove specific provisions, or replace your existing articles of association with an entirely new set of bespoke articles, you will need to obtain the approval of members (shareholders/guarantors) and notify Companies House of the changes.

-As per section 283 of the Companies Act 2006, you can alter the articles of association by passing a special resolution of the shareholders, provided there is a legitimate reason for making such changes.
-This type of resolution requires a majority of at least 75% of the total shareholder votes and it can be passed in one of two ways:
+As per section 283 of the Companies Act 2006, you can amend a company’s articles of association by passing a special resolution of the members, provided there is a legitimate reason for making such changes.
+This type of resolution requires a majority of at least 75% of the total votes and it can be passed in one of two ways: